jflorian/doubledog-kerberos/README.md

 ##### `realm` (required)

 ##### `domain`
 A string specifying the DNS domain name.
 E.g., `'example.com'`.
-The default is the value of `$domain` from Facter.
+Defaults to the host's DNS domain.

 ##### `ensure`
 Instance is to be `'present'` (default) or `'absent'`.